 All PhD students must be on the official Office for Research Safety lab roster, and must complete all ORS and CEE required lab safety training and preparation, before he or she can begin any lab work.
 The required training can be taken on-line.
 The first step is discussing with the Lab Coordinator (LC) what you intend to do in the lab, and what hazards may be involved.
 The LC will also explain the lab rules of etiquette and cleanup.
-Then, the LC will add you to the lab roster.
-Once you are on the roster, you will receive email notification from NSIS, the automated training web site.
+Then, the LC or your PI/advisor will add you to the lab roster.
+Once you are on the roster, you will receive email notification from lumen (https://lumen.northwestern.edu) Lumen, the automated training web site.
 The email will provide links to take the on-line ORS training.
 They can be taken from any NU computer, or off campus (requires VPN).
 The LC will be notified when you have successfully completed the ORS training.